Average Blood Pressure Calculator

 Normal Status: A result below 120/80 mmHg indicates your heart is healthy.
 Continue with regular exercise and a balanced diet to maintain this level.

 Elevated or Stage 1 Hypertension: If you see numbers between 120-129 systolic or 130-139/80-89, it is time to reduce sodium and manage stress.
-Consult your doctor about prevention strategies.
+Consult a qualified healthcare professional about prevention strategies.

 Stage 2 Hypertension: A result of 140/90 or higher means your heart is under strain.
-You must seek professional medical advice to start a treatment plan immediately.
+It is recommended to seek professional medical advice to start a treatment plan immediately.

-For the best tracking, measure your blood pressure at the same time daily and log your results consistently to catch changes early.
+For the best tracking, measure your blood pressure at the same time daily and log Your Calculation consistently to catch changes early.